Nelh/Movies/README.md

 I did find some limitation with the tmdb api, as it doesn't allow to define a specific set of movies to return in the request. so to counter this issue i did slice the result i received from the api to show nine thumbnail at the time and when you click the view more button it shows the rest.

-- i did implement an add / remove into favourites, but you need to login otherwise it just won't let you.
+I did implement an add / remove into favourites, but you need to login otherwise it just won't let you.

 I used PHP in the backend to create a simple login system where a user can login / register. that will allow them to add / remove their favourites movies to the list.